 SLO6: Students will incorporate a multiculturally-informed perspective into their assessment and treatment of clients.

-Measure: Students will receive a score greater than or equal to 3 (Minimal Competency) on the Diversity Competencies section of the final semester Internship evaluation.
+• Target: 75% of students will receive a score greater than or equal to on the Diversity Competencies section of the final semester Internship Clinical Evaluation.